 I grieve for thee, O Mary most sorrowful, for the pangs that wrenched thy most loving heart at the burial of Jesus.
-Dear Mother, by thy heart sunk in the bitterness of desolation, obtain for me the gift of wisdom.
+Dear Mother, by thy heart sunk in the bitterness of desolation, obtain for me the virtue of diligence and the gift of wisdom.

 Hail Mary, etc.